redis/redis-doc/topics/indexes.md

 periodically.

-Another popular index often used with Redis is a **capped list**, where items are added with `LPUSH` and trimmed `LTRIM`, in order to create a view with just the latest N items encountered, in the same order they were seen.
+Another popular index often used with Redis is a **capped list**, where items are added with `LPUSH` and trimmed with `LTRIM`, in order to create a view with just the latest N items encountered, in the same order they were seen.